EN TR

 04

 Physics feedback makes everything better.
-GANs with structural validation produce forms 30% more efficient than GANs alone.
+In our comparisons, GANs with structural validation produce forms 30% more efficient than GANs alone.

 30% efficiency gain